 Lowe's® Severe Weather® Treated Wood with Ecolife

-Lowe's Severe Weather treated wood with Ecolife contains an environmentally-advanced wood protection system utilizing the only integrated wood preservative with a built-in stabilizer.
+Lowe's Severe Weather treated lumber with Ecolife contains an environmentally-advanced wood protection system utilizing the only integrated wood preservative with a built-in stabilizer.
 This proprietary system provides maximum weathering protection and enhanced performance.
 The Ecolife preservative is a non-metallic preservative that fights the effects of the sun and weather extremes to repel water, minimize cracking and keep boards straighter.

 Lowe's and Severe Weather are registered trademarks of LF, LLC.